 What makes this Desi Superfood so super:

 1. Boosts hair growth: Amla is rich in iron and has antioxidants which reduce hair loss by not allowing free radicals to damage hair follicles.
 Amla also enhances hair growth and prevents premature graying.
 Eating fresh amla or applying its paste to the roots of your hair improves both growth and color.
-(5 food that promote hair growth)
+Also Read: Guava Leaves for Hair Growth: How To Use This Ancient Beauty Remedy)

 2. Improves eyesight: Studies have shown that eating amla improves eye health, cataracts and also reduces intraocular tension which is the pressure you feel in the eye.
 High level of carotene present in amla is known to improve vision related conditions.